shenlab-sinai/NGS-Data-Charmer/README.md

 `source activate rnaseq_charmer`

 Once the environment is activated, you are now ready to run the pipeline!
-Simply type `snakemake` or `nohup snakemake &` (to run in background).
+Simply type `snakemake --snakefile Snakefile` or `nohup snakemake --snakefile Snakefile &` (to run in background).
 To access the additional options available for snakemake (setting the number of cores for instance), type `snakemake --help`.